Shoyaib7/To-Do/README.md

 ### Prerequisites
 Make sure you have Python 3.x installed on your system.
 Tkinter comes pre-installed with Python, but you will need to install additional packages.

+## Customization
+You can customize the appearance of the application by modifying the font settings and colors in the source code.

+### Contributing
+Contributions are welcome!
+If you have suggestions for improvements or features, feel free to create an issue or submit a pull request.

+## Acknowledgments
+Inspired by various productivity applications.
+Utilized the following libraries:
+-Tkinter for GUI development.
+-Pillow for image processing.
+-Matplotlib for data visualization.